mkdior/btf-x0/README.md

 ### Running the project

 To get a feeling of how the packages/ services work, run and inspect the tests.
-The commit tree has two milestone tags; `PART.A` and `PART.B`. `PART.A` contains the main `merkle` package implementation, running `make` or `make test-pkgs` will automatically run the tests for you.
+The commit tree has two milestone tags; `PART.A` and `PART.B`. `PART.A` contains the main `merkle` package implementation, running `make` or `make test` will automatically run the tests for you.
 To inspect the validity of the test cases, feel free to inspect the cases themselves and do hash calculations by yourself.

-`PART.B` will contain both a docker image and a pre-built binary, so if you don't feel like installing go on your system, feel free to run the binary directly or build the docker image.
-The docker image however is designed to run in kubernetes.
+`PART.B` will contain a server implementation on which you can test out adding users/ generating merkle trees and proofs.
+To run the "happy-flow" of PART.B, first run `make run`, which builds all binaries, and runs the `server` binary on `127.0.0.1:8082`.
+Following that, run `make run-requests`.
+This will automatically run all requests for you.
+Of course, if this somehow breaks, please inspect the makefile, and run the CURL commands manually.